Manifold Sampling for Optimizing Nonsmooth Nonconvex Compositions: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the U.S. Department of Energy, Office of Science, Advanced Scientific Computing Research, under Contract DE-AC02-06CH11357.
-Support for this work was provided through the SciDAC program funded by U.S.~Department of Energy, Office of Science, Advanced Scientific Computing Research.
+This work was supported by the U.S.~Department of Energy, Office of Science, Advanced Scientific Computing Research, under Contract DE-AC02-06CH11357.
+Support for this work was also provided through the SciDAC program funded by the U.S.~Department of Energy, Office of Science, Advanced Scientific Computing Research.
 We thank Tim Mitchell for assistance in improving the performance of GRANSO and HANSO.
+We are grateful for the comments from the three anonymous reviewers that improved an early version of this manuscript.

 \FloatBarrier

 \framebox{\parbox{.90\linewidth}{ The submitted manuscript has been created by UChicago Argonne, LLC, Operator of Argonne National Laboratory (``Argonne'').
 Argonne, a U.S.\ Department of Energy Office of Science laboratory, is operated under Contract No.\ DE-AC02-06CH11357.
 The U.S.\ Government retains for itself, and others acting on its behalf, a paid-up nonexclusive, irrevocable worldwide license in said article to reproduce, prepare derivative works, distribute copies to the public, and perform publicly and display publicly, by or on behalf of the Government.
 The Department of Energy will provide public access to these results of federally sponsored research in accordance with the DOE Public Access Plan \url{http://energy.gov/downloads/doe-public-access-plan}.}}